ginaomo/LITA-CLASS-DOCUMENTATION-HR-_DATA-/README.md

   1. R & D has a total of 133 employee involved with 56.12%
   2. HR has 5,06% which is equal to 12 employees
   3. Sales department has 92 employees involved with  38.82%
+    among the three Reseach and development contributed 56.12% of attrition ie employee turnover.

-  The above is the percentage from each department which is summed up to make a Total of the entire 16% total attrition rate in the company.
+  The above is the percentage from each department which is summed up to make a Total of the entire 16% total attrition rate  being experience in the company.

 ![HR DATA ANALYSIS AND ATTRITION TREND](https://github.com/user-attachments/assets/b003b67c-dffd-4aaf-a497-43b0f16d3412)